bitcoinwords/bitcoinwords.github.io/_pages/contact.md

 ![](/assets/images/yellow.png){: .align-center}

-Please reach out to us with questions, concerns, or recommedations.
+Please reach out to us with questions, concerns, or recommendations.
 Our DM's are wide open and we welcome feedback.

 [<i class="fab fa-twitter"></i> Crypto Words on Twitter](https://twitter.com/_cryptowords){: .btn .btn--info}